-However, it is possible to travel the Galapagos on a budget like an actual traveller.
+However, it is possible to travel the Galapagos on a budget like a backpacker.

 6 Steps on How To Visit The Galapagos on a Budget

 I’ll point out how you can budget for the Galapagos Islands.
-But first let me disclose that I stayed on the Galapagos Islands for 86 days.
+But first, let me disclose that I originally stayed on the Galapagos Islands for 86 days in 2016.
 I volunteered in the Galapagos for 4 weeks and also took an additional 2 weeks to obtain my scuba diving certification.
 The rest of the time I was wandering and trying to figure out if visiting the Galapagos on a budget was possible.

 This place is a dream of mine, so I wanted to be here as long as possible.
-I saved some money and I blew some money; but I always looked for a deal.
-I like helping travellers save money and seeing the world’s masterpiece.
+I saved some money and I blew some money, but I always looked for a deal.
+I like helping travelers save money and seeing the world’s masterpiece.
 Hopefully, you’ll be able to reduce your Galapagos trip cost after reading this blog post.

 The Galapagos is the greatest place on the planet.
 You’ll absorb its bliss on day one.
 But it’ll take time to breathe its life.

 Most flights to the Galapagos depart from Guayaquil or Quito.
 The flights from Quito (UIO) stopover at Guayaquil (GYE).